 First and foremost, we need to know three purposes of this thesis: the first is going to explain the principle of those two devices, so we know how it works and possibly can use it to do something after researching this thesis.
 The second one is to study some mature algorithms and strategies, basing on those algorithms and strategies, we should understand the principle and possibly program the code for Pedometer and Ricing Game.
 The last is to research the gesture recognition algorithm based on the study in previous three chapters, and make a hypothesis for using the new researched algorithm on a glow-stick, when a glow-stick shaking in gesture 1 and gesture 2 maintained in the last chapter it can be recognized and also calculated for sthe number of shaking times.

-(n.d.).
+Bibliography

 CSDN Blogs.
 (2014, 08 13).
 Accelerometer calculting the angles.
 Retrieved from CSDN: https://blog.csdn.net/u010389437/article/details/38541561